-Though many VR roller coaster apps take you through vectorized and digitally constructed coasters, Coastiality allows riders the thrills of actual roller coasters from Europe such as the Alpenexpress and the Valerian.
+Though many VR roller coaster apps take you through vectorized and digitally constructed coasters, Coastiality ranks among the best AAA games in our books, offering riders the thrills of actual roller coasters from Europe, including such attractions as the Alpenexpress and the Valerian.

-For those looking for a more suspenseful experience, the Darkness Roller coaster VR app is perfect.
-Users of this app can choose between two tracks: a ghost mine-themed track and a dark fantasy-themed track.
+For those looking for a more suspenseful experience, the Darkness Roller Coaster VR app is perfect.
+Users of this app can choose between two amazing universes: a ghost mine-themed track and a dark fantasy-themed track.

 3. No Limits 2

 Why ride on a digitally generated roller coaster when you can use and experience what the professional use?
 No Limits 2 is best known for its realism—the app tries its best to replicate the same speed and conditions roller coasters in real life have.

 5. Cmoar Roller Coaster VR

-Cmoar Roller Coaster RV combines these exciting motifs for an action-packed, thrilling ride.
+Cmoar Roller Coaster RV combines these exciting motifs for an action-packed, thrilling ride from start to finish.
 While you can experience 1 minute of this adrenaline-pumping roller coaster on the free version, fans will have to pay up for the full four minutes this ride provides.
 Cmoar Roller Coaster VR is purchasable from the Apple Store as well as the Google Play Store.

 Are starry skies and gigantic whales swimming through seas of celestial bodies part of your aesthetic?
 Then Star Coaster VR is the perfect fit for you if you’re looking for a roller coaster with such themes.
 With maroon skies, lavender stars, and the occasional great whale, this roller coaster provides a dreamy and soothing atmosphere.
 This roller coaster simulation also features a speed-up aspect—with every lap you take, the roller coaster becomes faster, which is perfect for the daredevils.
 Star Coaster VR is available for purchase from the Oculus Rift store.